Adkali/Hashget/README.md

 1. apt update -y
 2. pip3 install --upgrade urllib3
 <br>
-17/11 - recap result in nothing from some sites, which gives zero reuslts back. i will trying to make it work soon i believe. current site: md5decrypt.
+17/11 - recap result in nothing from some sites, which gives zero results back. i will trying to make it work soon i believe. tahnks for updating me! current site: md5decrypt. beside that, seems everything else still working as it should.
+DM me if you have any problems.